Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple tool with one parameter and no output schema, the description covers purpose, behavior, return values, usage conditions, and alternatives.
-It is complete for an agent to select and invoke correctly.
+For a simple tool with one parameter, no output schema, and no annotations, the description is complete.
+It covers purpose, behavior, return values, statuses, usage context, and the follow-up action, leaving no significant gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.